Response-Based Therapy Assessed By PET Scan in Treating Patients With Bulky Stage I and Stage II Classical Hodgkin Lymphoma

 |Official Title:||Phase II Trial of Response-Adapted Therapy Based on Positron Emission Tomography (PET) for Bulky Stage I and Stage II Classical Hodgkin Lymphoma (HL)|

-- Progression-free survival at 36 months from enrollment [ Designated as safety issue: No ]
+- Progression-free survival at 36 months from enrollment [ Time Frame: Up to 36 months ]

-- Standard uptake values (SUVs) for target sites measured at baseline, after course 2, and after completion of therapy [ Designated as safety issue: No ]
+- Standard uptake values (SUVs) for target sites measured at baseline, after course 2, and after completion of therapy [ Time Frame: Up to 3 years ]

-- Determination of the optimal cutoff for absolute decrease in maximum SUV body weight (SUVbw) and SUV lean body mass (SUVlbm), relative uptake in tumor vs various reference anatomic sites, IHP criteria as well as various cutoffs for post-therapy maxim ... [ Designated as safety issue: No ]
+- Determination of the optimal cutoff for absolute decrease in maximum SUV body weight (SUVbw) and SUV lean body mass (SUVlbm), relative uptake in tumor vs various reference anatomic sites, IHP criteria as well as various cutoffs for post-therapy maxim ... [ Time Frame: Up to 3 years ]

-- Volumetric vs 2-dimensional (2-D) measurement changes for target lesions between baseline and after course 2, at the end of chemotherapy, and after IFRT [ Designated as safety issue: No ]
+- Volumetric vs 2-dimensional (2-D) measurement changes for target lesions between baseline and after course 2, at the end of chemotherapy, and after IFRT [ Time Frame: Up to 3 years ]

-- Comparison of qualitative and semiquantitative fludeoxyglucose-PET findings/changes, 2-D and volumetric CT changes, and combinatorial analyses (PET + dedicated CT data) with molecular parameters and conventional parameters [ Designated as safety issue: No ]
+- Comparison of qualitative and semiquantitative fludeoxyglucose-PET findings/changes, 2-D and volumetric CT changes, and combinatorial analyses (PET + dedicated CT data) with molecular parameters and conventional parameters [ Time Frame: Up to 3 years ]

 |Study Start Date:||September 2010|

-- To evaluate the complete response rate in patients diagnosed with bulky stage I and II Hodgkin lymphoma following PET-response-adapted chemotherapy with or without radiotherapy.
+- To evaluate the complete response (CR) rate of patients diagnosed with bulky stage I and II Hodgkin lymphoma following PET response-adapted chemotherapy with or without radiation therapy.

-- To determine the predictive value of semiquantitative evaluation of fludeoxyglucose (FDG) uptake using various semiquantitative approaches at baseline, after 2 courses of ABVD, and after completion of therapy.
+- To determine the predictive value of FDG uptake using various semiquantitative approaches, at baseline, after 2 cycles of ABVD and at completion of therapy.

-- To determine the predictive value of volumetric vs 2-dimensional (2-D) measurement changes on CT scan between baseline and after 2 courses, at the end of chemotherapy (PET negative patients only), and after radiotherapy (PET positive patients only), and compare with PET parameters.
+- To determine the predictive value of volumetric vs. 2 dimensional (2-D) measurement changes on CT between baseline and after 2 cycles, at the end of chemotherapy (PET negative patients only) and after RT (PET positive patients only) and compare with PET parameters.

-- To determine if changes in both qualitative and semiquantitative FDG-PET findings/changes between baseline and after course 2, at the end of chemotherapy (PET negative patients only), and after radiotherapy (PET positive patients only) with combination analyses incorporating changes obtained from dedicated CT scans, correlates with response and PFS.
+- To determine if changes in both qualitative and semiquantitative FDG-PET findings between baseline and after cycle 2, at end of chemotherapy (PET negative patients only) and after RT (PET positive patients only) with combination analyses with incorporating changes obtained from dedicated CT scans, correlate with response and PFS.

-- To compare the predictive value of both qualitative and semiquantitative FDG-PET changes, 2-D and volumetric CT changes, and combinatorial analyses (PET+dedicated CT data) with molecular parameters and conventional parameters, including International Prognostic Score.
+- To compare the predictive value of both qualitative and semiquantitative FDG-PET changes, 2-D and volumetric CT changes, and combinatorial analyses (PET+dedicated CT data) with molecular parameters, and conventional parameters, including IPS.

 - To assess whether elevated baseline serum soluble CD30 (sCD30), IL10, CCL17, and CCL22 correlate with clinical response and PFS.